 A drawing of a horizon weave, such as the one of Figure 75, clearly points out the difference between the background space and the physical space.
 The background space is the space we need for thinking, and is the space in which the drawing is set.
 The physical space is the one that appears as a consequence of the averaging of the strand crossings.
 Physical, curved space exists only on the observer side - usually outside - of the horizon.
 The physical space around a black hole is curved; it agrees with the background space only at infinite distance from the horizon.
-Inside the horizon, there is background space, show that curved space-time remains 3+1-dimensional.
-The observation of this type of curvature was predicted long before it was measured, because curvature follows unambiguously when the observer-invariance of the speed of light c and the observer-invariance of the gravitational constant G are combined.
+Inside the horizon, there is background space, nature, the probability of each measurement outcome depends on the coefficient of that eigenstate in the superposition.